Andy Offutt Irwin

 Andy Offutt Irwin (born December 14, 1957) is an American storyteller, singer-songwriter, and humorist.
 Born and raised in Covington, Georgia, a small town outside of Atlanta, Irwin began his career in 1984 with an improvisational comedy troupe at Walt Disney World.
 After five years he shifted to performing as a singer-songwriter, touring the Southeast.
 In the mid-1990s, Irwin branched into performances for children.

 Irwin continued to perform as a singer-songwriter and added storytelling to these performances, usually telling one story (about ten to twenty-five minutes in length) during a show.
 In the fall of 2004, he decided to pursue storytelling as a career and quickly achieved national prominence.
 Irwin now appears regularly in storytelling festivals across the United States.
-As of 2022, he has released 13 albums which feature stories, songs or whistling and has collected numerous awards for them.
+As of 2024, he has released 14 albums which feature stories, songs or whistling and has collected numerous awards for them.
 In 2013, Irwin received the Circle of Excellence Award from the National Storytelling Network.

 Background and early career

 Andy Offutt Irwin is a native of Covington, Georgia, a small town in the United States' Deep South about 35 miles east of Atlanta.
 As a youth, Irwin discovered his talent for imitating different sounds and the speech of others.
 Irwin later attended Georgia College where he received a B.S. in Sociology in 1983.

-Starting in 1984, Irwin spent five years writing, directing, and performing shows with the improvisational comedy troupe SAK Theatre at Disney World.
-Upon returning to Georgia, Irwin began to focus on singing and songwriting, though he always kept comedic elements in his music.
 Beginning in 1991, Irwin toured the Southeast as a singer-songwriter.
 From 1995 to 2001, Irwin sang humorous songs, played guitar, and performed comedy as "Offutt the Minstrel" at the Georgia Renaissance Festival.
 He also performed at the Kansas City Renaissance Festival during the 1980s.
-From 1997 through 2005 Irwin directed the annual Cracker Crumble, an evening of politically satirical skits put on by the Georgia Press Association for Georgia politicians and lobbyists.